By: Rachel Brown, Ph.D., NCSP

 Benchmark goals are developed from data sets containing information about student learning at different grades and over time.
 Benchmarks are typically based on two types of data: concurrent and predictive validity.
 Concurrent validity refers to how well a certain assessment provides information that is similar to other assessments of the same skill.
 Predictive validity refers to how well a certain assessment predicts a student’s future performance on a different assessment of the same skill.

 Concurrent Validity.
-In order to determine whether an assessment measures students’ skills as well as another assessment given at the same time, both assessments are given and the scores compared.
+In order to determine whether an assessment measures students’ skills as well as another assessment given at the same time, both assessments are given and the scores are compared.
 When students’ scores on both assessments are very similar they are highly correlated.
 Such correlations are indicators of concurrent validity.

 Both concurrent and predictive validity are used as indicators of what an assessment measures.
-With validity evidence in hand, a test publisher can then establish norms.
+With valid evidence in hand, a test publisher can then establish norms.
 Norms are created from the scores of large numbers of students who have completed the assessment.
 Typically, norms are drawn from students from diverse backgrounds that represent the total population of students at each grade level that the assessment can be used.
 The norms can be organized into score ranges and these ranges are used to develop benchmarks.
 First, the scores in the norms are rank ordered for each grade level of students.
 Then, percentile rankings are applied.
 Finally, the scores corresponding to specific percentile ranks are identified.

 What Benchmarks Predict